 On the master, you configure the application to send a heartbeat on a defined interval when it is otherwise idle.
-Do this by using the DB\REP\HEARTBEAT\SEND value to the which parameter of the DbEnv::rep\set\timeout() method.
+Do this by using the Environment.setReplicationTimeout() method.
+You pass this method the ReplicationTimeoutType.HEARTBEAT_SEND constant.
 You must also provide the method a value representing the period between heartbeats in microseconds.
 Note that the heartbeat is sent only if the system is idle.

 On the replica, you configure the application to listen for a heartbeat.
-The time that you configure here is the amount of time the replica will wait for some message from the master

-(either the heartbeat or some other message) before concluding that the connection is lost.
-You do this using the DB\REP\HEARTBEAT\MONITOR value to the which parameter of the DbEnv::rep\set\timeout() method and a timeout value in microseconds.
+The time that you configure here is the amount of time the replica will wait for some message from the master (either the heartbeat or some other message) before concluding that the connection is lost.
+You do this using the Environment.setReplicationTimeout() method.
+You pass this method the ReplicationTimeoutType.HEARTBEAT_MONITOR constant and a timeout value in microseconds.